jacksluong/dotfiles/README.md

 ## Setup

-All it takes is one command, which can be run on a brand new Mac with nothing installed or an existing machine:
+All it takes is one command, which can be run on an existing computer or a brand new Mac with nothing installed:

 ```sh
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply \